Becoming a London Taxi Driver is a mysterious business.

 For a long time I wondered about those figures in the bright yellow safety vests and helmets, with maps wedged into frames, rather like music-stands, on the handle bars of their motorbikes, who slowly cruise the streets of London, squinting at monuments and peering into buildings.
 At first I took them for couriers.
 Yet, somehow their pace (snail’s) and style (cautious) didn’t quite fit with the classic motorcycle courier’s speed and daring.
 Then I thought they might be tourists but the absence of cameras made that seem unlikely.
 They were clearly a group or force of some kind, united by a uniform of sorts (vests, helmets, maps, music stands and motorbikes) and certain distinctive behaviours (squinting and peering at monuments and buildings) Perhaps they were security guards ensuring the safety of the city’s landmarks or special agents tracking suicide statue bombers?

 That being said, seeing all these motorcycles did make me think about purchasing one for myself.
-One of my friends is a biker and is always getting out and about on his motorbike, so I would love to be able to join him.
-Plus, thanks to sites like Superbike Loans, it has never been easier to secure a loan to buy the bike of your dreams.
+I had a look into the motorcycle insurance after talking to one of my friends.
+They’re a biker and is always getting out and about on his motorbike, so I would love to be able to join him.
+It would be a lot of fun.
+He told me to check inventory at cleanharleys.com as apparently they offer a range of models to choose from, and although they’re used, they look brand new as if they’ve never been touched!
+However, this is all the way in Texas and nowhere near me in London, so perhaps I’ll have to find a trader slightly closer to home, personally.
+But either way, thanks to sites like Superbike Loans, it has never been easier to secure a loan to buy the bike of my dreams.

 I puzzled on until, one day, one of these mystery riders crossed the path of my taxi.
 What luck!
 The driver was sure to have the answer to the enigma of the vested, map-reading monument-watchers.
 After all, London cabbies know everything.